Srijan0405/Backend-Dev/README.md

 # Backend-Dev
-All the work has been done in there respective branches according to there name.
+All the Assignment and work that has been done is in there respective branches according to there name.
 For more information explore the branches of the repository.